AlexL64/IntelliGrow-Website/README.md

 # IntelliPot-Website
-Website for the connected flower pot IntelliPot by IntelliGrow.
+Website for the IntelliGrow products.